Sairaj-G/Serv-O-Monitor/README.md

    - Follow the official [InfluxDB setup guide](https://docs.influxdata.com/influxdb/v2.0/get-started/) to create the token.

 4. **Run the python script**
-   - Install all the required python packages by running the following command in the Machine-Metrics directory.
+   - Install all the required python packages by running the following command in the machine-metrics directory.
     ```Bash
     pip install -r requirements.txt
     ```